 The Future of the Industry

 Engineering is facing a skills crisis.
 There is decreased interest among young people, particularly women.
 Currently, only 6% of the engineering workforce is female.
 This is something Design and Development Engineer at Tinsley Bridge Dr. Lucy Ball is keen to change.
-Prior to the event, Dr. Bull stated that she was “enthusiastic” about supporting initiatives that encourage young women to take on careers in engineering.
+Prior to the event, Dr. Bull stated that she was “enthusiastic” about supporting initiatives that encourage young women engineers to take on careers in the industry.

 Further supporting Dr. Bull’s vision, Tinsley Bridge MD Mark Webber said that the company is keen to accept all interested work experience girls as apprentices.
 He stated that; “There’s a massive national shortage of engineers which means there’s a lot of really exciting opportunities in a very varied industry.”